xtej4ik/nc-news/README.md

 - Logout Capability: Easily log out whenever you wish to end your session.
 - Article Preference: Once logged in, you have the ability to express your opinion on an article by liking or disliking it.

-Note: The application is seamlessly deployed on Netlify, ensuring a smooth and reliable user experience.

 ## Demo
 Experience the live demonstration of the project [here](https://newsfrontend.inna.codes/)